dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 Coordination will also be required with CT3 for potential impacts on N6, and with SA2 if the work has possible impacts on the stage 2 specifications.

-The work in SA2 Study item (3GPP SP-180231) will:
-- Study the feasibility of extending the service concept from 5GC control plane to the user plane function(s)
+The work in SA2 Study item {{SP-180231-1}} will study the feasibility of extending the service concept from 5GC control plane to the user plane function(s).
-NOTE: Impact to User plane traffic processing is not expected in this study.
+Impact to User plane traffic processing is not expected in this study.

 ## Relevance to IETF